-Figure \ref{fig:dqn_vs_three_formula} shows the results of the case in which the three non-DQN agents use the formula proposed by \cite{sterman1989modeling} instead of a base-stock policy.
-(See Section \ref{sec:appdx:sterman parameters} of online supplement for the formula and its parameters.)
-For comparison, the red line represents the case in which the single agent is played using a base-stock policy and the other three agents continue to use the Sterman formula, a case we call {\tt Strm-BS}.

-From the figure, it is evident that the DQN plays much {\em better} than {\tt Strm-BS}.
-This is because if the other three agents do not follow a base-stock policy, it is no longer optimal for the fourth agent to follow a base-stock policy, or to use the same base-stock level.
+Figure \ref{fig:dqn_vs_three_formula} shows the results of the case in which the three non-SRDQN agents use the formula proposed by \cite{sterman1989modeling}.
+(See Section B of online supplement for the formula and its parameters.)
+The single agent either uses SRDQN ({\tt Strm-SRDQN}) or optimized base-stock levels ({\tt Strm-BS}).
+From the figure, it is evident that the SRDQN plays much {\em better} than the optimized base-stock policy.
+This is because if the other three agents do not follow a base-stock policy, it is no longer optimal for the fourth agent to follow a base-stock policy.
 In general, the optimal inventory policy when other agents do not follow a base-stock policy is an open question.
-This figure suggests that our DQN is able to learn to play effectively in this setting.
+This figure suggests that SRDQN is able to learn to play effectively in this setting.

-Table \ref{tb:4Agent:vs_frmu:dqn_result} gives the cost of all four agents when a given agent plays using either DQN or a base-stock policy and the other agents play using the Sterman formula.
-From the table, we can see that DQN learns how to play to decrease the costs of the other agents, and not just its own costs---for example, the retailer's and warehouse's costs are significantly lower when the distributor uses DQN than they are when the distributor uses a base-stock policy.
+Table \ref{tb:4Agent:vs_frmu:dqn_result} gives the cost of all four agents when a given agent plays using either SRDQN ({\tt Strm-SRDQN}) or a base-stock policy ({\tt Strm-BS}) and the other agents play using the Sterman formula.
+From the table, we can see that SRDQN learns how to play to decrease the costs of the other agents, and not just its own costs---for example, the warehouse's and manufacturer's costs are significantly lower when the distributor uses SRDQN than they are when the distributor uses a base-stock policy.
 Similar conclusions can be drawn from Figure~\ref{fig:dqn_vs_three_formula}.
-This shows the power of DQN when it plays with co-player agents that do not play rationally, i.e., do not follow a base-stock policy, which is common in real-world supply chains.
-Also, we note that when all agents follow the Sterman formula, the average cost of the agents is [10.81, 10.76, 10.96, 12.6], for a total of 45.13, much higher than when any one agent uses DQN.
-Finally, for details on $IL,OO,a,r,$ and {\tt OUTL} on this case see Section \ref{sec:appd:more_play_results} of the online supplement.
+This shows the power of SRDQN when it plays with co-player agents that do not play rationally, i.e., do not follow a base-stock policy, which is common in real-world supply chains.
+Also, we note that when all agents follow the Sterman formula, the average cost of the agents is [2.10, 4.85, 11.22, 13.41], for a total of 31.58, much higher than when any one agent uses SRDQN.
+Finally, for details on $IL,OO,a,r,$ and OUTL in this case, see Section G of the online supplement.

 {\SingleSpacedXI

 }